Pranav10ss/AWS-Projects/VPC-Peering-Demo/Readme.md

 * In security group of the instance in **VPC-B** we need to allow `All ICMP` in inbound rules.
 Because, when we connect to instance(VPC-B) from instance(VPC-A) through Session manager we need to use PING.
 PING will use ICMP protocol.
 * Edit the inbound rules of instance's(VPC-B) security group.
 Add the Network type as `All ICMP - IPv4`.
-Under **Source**, reference the security group ID of instance in VPC-A where the request will be originating from.
+Under **Source**, reference the security group ID of instance as **VPC-A** where the request will be originating from.
 ### Step 4 - Configure VPC Routing
 * Go to VPC console -> Route tables -> Click on VPC-A -> Routes -> We need to add the destination adress i.e, the CIDR of VPC-B. Click on Edit routes, Under `Add route` enter VPC-Bs CIDR(`10.17.0.0/16`).
 Under **Target** select `Peering